Jose-YP/RPGProto/README.md

 ______
 CONDITIONS
 ______
-Status Ailments that can't be stacked on their own charge - x2.5 damage for a physical attack targetted - Entity on said side is the only one that can be attacked, random target will also exclusively target them lucky - Autowin chances
+*Status Ailments that can't be stacked on their own *charge - x2.5 damage for a physical attack
+*targetted - Entity on said side is the only one that can be attacked, random target will also exclusively target them *lucky - Autowin chances

-ex.
+*ex.
 You can only charge once but you can have charge with lucky and/or targetted

 _______
 MOVES
 _______

 Move Properties)
-Physical: Deal Physical Damage tend to cost HP for players
-Ballistic: Deal Ballistic Damage tend to cost LP for players
-Bomb: Deal Damage without the user's attack or enemy's defense stat tend to be items
-Buff: Chance a property of the target[Stat Buff, Condition or Element] tend to cost LP for players
-Heal: Heal HP and/or remove Ailments tend to cost LP for players
-Aura: Add a feild condition tend to be items
+*Physical: Deal Physical Damage tend to cost HP for players *Ballistic: Deal Ballistic Damage tend to cost LP for players *Bomb: Deal Damage without the user's attack or enemy's defense stat tend to be items *Buff: Chance a property of the target[Stat Buff, Condition or Element] tend to cost LP for players *Heal: Heal HP and/or remove Ailments tend to cost LP for players *Aura: Add a feild condition tend to be items
-Summon: Add an entity to the field (likely won't be implemented) Enemy Exclusive
-Ailment: Inflict a certain Ailment/XSoft, if chance is 200% it's guaranteed tends to be paired with another property
-Misc: If needed use a custom function
+*Summon: Add an entity to the field (likely won't be implemented) Enemy Exclusive *Ailment: Inflict a certain Ailment/XSoft, if chance is 200% it's guaranteed tends to be paired with another property *Misc: If needed use a custom function

 Move Targets)
-Single: Attack a single entity X times
+*Single: Attack a single entity X times
-Group: Attack a group of entities of the same element X times.
-If there is only one entity, attack them 2X times
-Random: For X times, attack a random enemy
+*Group: Attack a group of entities of the same element X times.
+If there is only one entity, attack them 2X times *Random: For X times, attack a random enemy
-Self: You
+*Self: You
-All: Attack every entity X times
+*All: Attack every entity X times

 ______
 TP MANAGEMENT
 ______
-Unlikely to be implemented once the game jam starts but It determines what moves you can use in a turn to turn basis, think of it like mana in a card game Every character's TP is collected into one per team Both sides start with full TP and every proceeding turn they gain half of their max back
+It determines what moves you can use in a turn to turn basis, think of it like mana in a card game Every character's TP is collected into one per team Both sides start with full TP and every proceeding turn they gain half of their max back For now you can't use a move if it goes over the team's currentTP